EleutherAI/website/content-blog/generating-text-using-nl-to-simulate-activations.md

 - Our SAE latents interpretations can only identify less than 50\% of active latents in arbitrary contexts.
 This fraction can however be enough to generate "coherent" text, because most of the high active latents are correctly identified.
 - (We still have not done this but should) We find that explanations can/can't be used to effectively simulate the value of the activations of the model when calibrated.
 - Although explanations correctly identify 90% of non-active latents, a value closer to 99.9% is needed to generate "coherent" text if one requires that the model correctly labels all the latents.
-- We find that the pre-generated scores for the interpretations are predictive of how frequently the model identifies the latents, and find that the scores can be used by the model to calibrate its predictions.
+- We find that the pre-generated scores for the interpretations are predictive of how frequently the model correctly identifies the latents, and find that the scores can be used by the model to calibrate its predictions.
+- The code used to reproduce these results is available [here](https://github.com/EleutherAI/sae-auto-interp/tree/nl_simulations), with scripts to run the experiments and generate the figures in the blog post.

 # How many latents are needed to recover the model behaviour?